SixArm/pitch-deck-template/README.md

 * Are you comparable?
 Provide context to help people understand.

 * Are you realistic?
 Show your evidence, validations, and references.

-### Power effects can improve your pitch

-* Any synergies as more people participate?
-A.k.a. platform power, network effects.

-* Any accelerators for people telling others?
-A.k.a. promotion power, viral effects.

-* Any economies of scale that lower costs?
-A.k.a. production power, scale effects.

-* Any defensibility of acquisition or retention?
-A.k.a. protection power, moat effects.

-* Any feedback loops that speed up growth?
-A.k.a. propeller power, flywheel effects.

 ### Stronger focus can improve your pitch